-MicroEJ provides an implementation for SEGGER SystemView tool.
+A implementation example for the NXP OM13098 development board with SystemView support is available here.
 Please contact MicroEJ Support for more information about how to integrate this Platform module.

 3.11 Advanced Tools

 3.11.1 MicroEJ Linker

 MicroEJ Linker is a standard linker that is compliant with the Executable and Linkable File format (ELF).